Cyclone Kina: Wallis and Futuna

 In conjunction with Kina, Nina affected Wallis and Futuna between 3–4 January, however, there were no tropical cyclone warnings were issued for the French Territory by the FMS.
 Kina affected Futuna during 3 January, where sustained winds of up to 53 km/h and wind gusts of up to 69 km/h were recorded.
 Nina affected Wallis Island later that day where sustained winds of up to 80 km/h and wind gusts of up to 68 km/h were recorded.
 Within the islands some damage to crops and houses was reported.

 Tuvalu

-After Severe Tropical Cyclone Joni had affected Tuvalu during the previous month, Nina and Kina indirectly impacted the island nation during the opening days of January 1993.
+After Cyclone Joni affected Tuvalu the previous month, Nina and Kina indirectly impacted the island nation in early January 1993.
 The systems contributed to the strength of the westerly winds that were already present over the islands, with winds of up to 130 km/h reported throughout the islands.
 As these winds combined with a heavy westerly swell and high seas, where they caused flooding of up to 2 ft over the islands of Nanumea, Nanumaga, Niutao, Nui and Vaitupu.
 As a result, damage was reported to crops and several buildings in the island nation, including thirty houses.
 The two cyclones caused a severe amount of erosion in the island nation, with the shoreline on Vaitupu, receding by about 5–6 m.
 The Vaitupu Fisheries Harbour, that had only just been built during 1992, was seriously damaged by waves attributed to the two cyclones.